gator1/rundoo/README.md

 ## Kubenetes set up
   Go to the root directory ie ~/rundoo and do kubectl apply -f ./k8s
-    To remove the app, do kubectl delete ./k8s.
+    To remove the app, do kubectl delete -f ./k8s.
 Tested on Docker's Desktop built Kubentes.
 You have to eanble it from Docker Desktop.

 ## Docker Compose set up